AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-add-a-new-country-to-magento-2.md

  composer.json
  registration.php</pre>

->![info]
+>[!NOTE]
 >
->Note: Each Header section of this article describes files from the module structure section.
+>Each Header section of this article describes files from the module structure section.

 ## ExtraCountries/etc/config.xml